cguckes/ksp-chroma/README.md

 - The color of W, A, S, D, E and Q varies slightly depending on whether you're in precision or normal steering mode
 - The keys for timewarp control are lit either red for physics timewarp or green for normal timewarp

+## Full list of game effects

+- Stylized Kerbal Space Program logo on every scene that does not contain any noteworthy keyboard interaction (pressing Escape to go to the menu not being noteworthy enough to light up the key)
+- In the vessel editor, different kinds of keysets are lit up according to the current editor mode.
+- Control keys and toggleable function keys are lit up in different colors, showing whether the function is switched on or off during flight.
+- Reduced keyset lit for EVA mode
+- Resource gauges displayed on the keypad and the keys above the UpDownLeftRight keys.

 ## Installation

 1. Unzip the release archive and place the KSPChromaControl folder in your KSP GameData directory.